-- data (Data) The data (modified in place). - xlevel (number) aggressiveness in time-direction - ylevel (number) aggressiveness in frequency-direction aoflagger.scale_invariant_rank_operator_masked(data, mask_data, xlevel, ylevel)

-Perform the same operation as scale_invariant_rank_operator(), but with a mask.
-Data that is flagged in the mask are removed before applying the operator.
+- data (Data) The data (modified in place). - xlevel (number) aggressiveness in time-direction - ylevel (number) aggressiveness in frequency-direction aoflagger.scale_invariant_rank_operator_masked(data, mask_data, xlevel, ylevel, penalty) Perform the same operation as scale_invariant_rank_operator(), but with an input mask that identifies invalid data.
+Invalid data is treated differently, and the penalty parameter selects how it is treated.
+With a penalty of 0, it is as if invalid samples are removed before applying the operator.
+With a penalty of 1, invalid samples are counted in the same way as unflagged samples (i.e., they penalize their extension).
+A typical penalty value is 0.1.
+For backwards compatibility, penalty may be left out, in which case a value of 0.1 is used.

+Available since v3.1.
+The penalty parameter is available since v3.2.

-- data (Data) The data (modified in place). - mask_data (Data) The data that is used as mask. - xlevel (number) aggressiveness in time-direction - ylevel (number) aggressiveness in frequency-direction aoflagger.set_progress(progress, max_progress)
+- data (Data) The data (modified in place). - mask_data (Data) The data that is used as mask. - xlevel (number) aggressiveness in time-direction - ylevel (number) aggressiveness in frequency-direction - penalty (number) penalty given to the extension through invalid regions.

+aoflagger.set_progress(progress, max_progress)